sericaia/aula-audio-player/README.md

 ### `yarn start:server`

 Starts the Express.js server (located in `./server` folder).
 The server will run by default on port 8080.
+The Node.js version used was 12.0.0

 ### `yarn start`